One Capitalism Too Many

 A connection between conceptual capitalism and digital technologies is obviously present, especially with the advent of the Internet and the consolidation of so-called “digital capitalism,” a concept first developed by Schiller at the end of the millennium.
 Since then, most digital technology innovations have given rise to a new form of conceptual capitalism.
 Before that, economic disruptions were the main springs that pushed authors to reexamine the crisis-prone nature of capitalism.

-My categorization of the multiple capitalisms we have experienced, based on these authors, departs from their core analytical target, ranging from a whole-economy approach to individual-centered perspectives.
+My categorization of the multiple conceptual capitalisms is based on their authors’ core analytical targets, ranging from a whole-economy approach to individual-centered perspectives.
 In that light, I have identified six categories: 1.
 Corporate.
 2. Digital.
 3. Financial.
 4. Individualistic.
 5. Predatory.
 And 6.
 Structural.
 The most common are Structural (14), Digital (7), and Corporate (4), accounting for over 75 percent of all entries.

 We can thus conclude that we have two distinct cohorts of conceptual capitalism, with digital technologies being the main differentiator.
 That does not mean that technologies did not play a role in the cohort with the most gray hairs.
 On the contrary, many of the authors in this group were responding to genuine technical change that affected the global capitalist economy or large corporations.
 It just was not yet digital, however.